The Nest

 1031 tax-deferred Exchange Example – More Tax Benefits than you think

-How much money can you save by using a 1031 Exchange?Let’s say a fictional investor, “Shayna,” is looking to sell her investment property.
+How much money can you save by using a 1031 Exchange?A fictional investor, “Shayna,” wants to sell her investment property.
 Ten years ago, she bought a property in Kansas City, MO, for $400,000.
 Shayna initially allocated $360,000 to the building’s value and $40,000 to the land.

-The first ten years Shayna’s owned the property have been great!
-It has cash-flowed $200 a month and is appreciated a lot.
-The market value is now aproximately $600,000.
+The first ten years Shayna has owned the property have been great!
+It has cash-flowed $200 a month and appreciated a lot.
+The market value is now approximately $600,000.
 Even better, Shayna has taken $133,333 in depreciation, which has reduced her income in the eyes of the IRS.

 Why is the tax higher than expected?